justinpbarnett/unity-mcp/README.md

 **Create your Unity apps with LLMs!**

-MCP For Unity acts as a bridge, allowing AI assistants (like Claude, Cursor) to interact directly with your Unity Editor via a local **MCP (Model Context Protocol) Client**.
+MCP for Unity acts as a bridge, allowing AI assistants (like Claude, Cursor) to interact directly with your Unity Editor via a local **MCP (Model Context Protocol) Client**.
 Give your LLM tools to manage assets, control scenes, edit scripts, and automate tasks within Unity.

 ## 💬 Join Our Community

 ### [Discord](https://discord.gg/y4p8KfzrN4)

-**Get help, share ideas, and collaborate with other MCP For Unity developers!**
+**Get help, share ideas, and collaborate with other MCP for Unity developers!**

 ---